Tate & Company Distillery

 Chip Tate built the heart and soul of his first distillery with nothing more than a few dollars and the goodwill of friends.
 Tate & Company Distillery promises to be his most exciting chapter yet.
 Using the skills, expertise and relationships he has developed to date, Chip aspires to make Tate & Company the “Mecca” of the craft movement not only through his own distilling projects but through exciting collaborations craft and artisan distillers around the world.

 In 2008, Chip breathed new life into an old welding building nestled under a bridge where he welded and pounded out his own copper stills.
-Those original stills, the two of them, sat toward the back of the distillery, against the wall, their squat onion shaped pots atop circular brick bases, their narrowing necks disappeared up into the gloom of the ceiling.
-And when those stills reached the end of their lives Chip, the craftsman, set out to hammer, weld, and handcraft four more.
+Those original stills, the two of them, sat toward the back of the distillery.
+Nestled against the wall, their squat onion shaped pots atop circular brick bases and their narrowing necks disappeared up into the gloom of the ceiling.
+When those stills reached the end of their lives Chip, the craftsman, set out to hammer, weld, and handcraft four more.

 Today, Chip and his team have hand hammered four new beautiful copper stills for his newest distillery.
 When these stills go online they’ll make Tate & Company Distillery one of the largest craft distillers in North America.